sweetburble/IT-RAP/README.md

 The figure below illustrates the trade-off between effectiveness and imperceptibility.
 While increasing λ boosts effectiveness (higher L2 error) at the cost of imperceptibility (lower PSNR) , perturbations remain visually unnoticeable at a PSNR of over 25.
 <img width="2809" height="1540" alt="Image" src="https://github.com/user-attachments/assets/6c831395-01f8-48b4-97b6-e9e3e08f959b" />

+Table that shows the relative improvement of ITRAP over PGD and DF-RAP using the L2 error metric.
+Each comparison reflects how much ITRAP improves over the underlying attack in two settings, where we averaged across five transformation types without image transformation.
 <table>
   <thead>
     <tr>